-1. Keep your contact information and profile current
+1. Keep your Contact Information and Profile Current

-Seems basic, but your email address must be current for your mentor or eMentor staff to be able to contact you.
-Also, your profile information is used by the system’s matching software to offer you suggested mentors.
-You will get the most accurate match results if your profile is up-to-date.
-As a rule of thumb, we ask you to review your profile for needed updates at least once every six months.
+Seems basic, but your email address must be current for another member to invite you into a relationship or contact you once paired.
+And eMentor staff need to be able to contact you, too!
+Also, your profile information is used by the system’s matching software to offer suggested mentors to protégés.
+You are more likely to be paired with someone with the desired background if your profile is up-to-date.
+As a rule of thumb, please review your profile at least once every six months.

 3. Communicate Frequently/Consistently

-4. Use Our Protégé Handbook
+4. Use Our Mentor and Protégé Handbooks

 5. Stay in Touch with Us